 5GM focuses on key aspects and challenges related to future mobile networks and emerging wireless technologies.
 The 5GM is oriented mainly on topics related to control layers such as mobility and radio resource management for self-organizing and energy efficient mobile networks.
 Furthermore, we address network architecture including mobile edge computing and drones (UAVs).
-From 5G scenarios perspective, the 5GM research is oriented mainly on scenarios encompassing ultra-dense networks, device-to-device communication, vehicular ad-hoc networks, and intelligent transportation systems.
+From 5G scenarios perspective, the 5GM research is oriented mainly on scenarios encompassing ultra-dense networks, device-to-device communication, IoT, vehicular ad-hoc networks, and intelligent transportation systems.

 The overview on main activities and work carried out in the past is split into following areas: